-Subsection (a) imposes only on the owner of record a duty to obtain a new certificate of title for a damaged vessel.
+1. Subsection (a) imposes only on the owner of record a duty to obtain a new certificate of title for a damaged vessel.
 Other owners do not have such a duty.
 Subsection (a) is therefore unlikely to apply to a dealer because a dealer typically will not have title transferred into the dealer's name for the relatively short period that the dealer owns the vessel.
-Cf. Section 5(b)(4) (exempting dealers from having to apply for a certificate of title).
+Cf. Section 5(b)(5) (exempting dealers from having to apply for a certificate of title).
 Subsection (a) is also unlikely to apply to a secured party.
-In contrast, subsection (d) applies to any person that transfers an ownership interest in a damaged or salvaged vessel.
+In contrast, subsection (c) generally applies to any person that transfers an ownership interest in a damaged or salvaged vessel.
 Accordingly, an owner other than the owner of record who transfers its ownership interest can be deemed to have warranted the vessel under subsection (c).
-Subsection (d) therefore applies to dealers, even though a dealer need not apply for a certificate of title and may never become the owner of record.
-Subsection (d) also applies to a secured party conducting a disposition under Uniform Commercial Code Section 9-610, because such a disposition transfers the debtor's ownership interest.
-See Uniform Commercial Code Section 9-617(a)(1).
+Subsection (c) therefore applies to dealers, even though a dealer need not apply for a certificate of title and may never become the owner of record.